MaxJv1/IndividualProject2DataAnalysis/README.md

-# IndividualProject2
-# IndividualProject2DataAnalysis
-  # TELCOMs IN ARGENTINA
+<h1 align="center">TELCOMs IN ARGENTINA</h1>

 This project is about analysing TELCOM sector in Argentina.
-The argentinian TELCOM market is a relatively well developed market with more than 62.12 million internet connections.
+The argentinian TELCOM market is a relatively well developed market with more than 62.12 million internet connections and it has evolved notably in accessibility since 2014.

 I will go through two preprocessing parts and a reporting part: